Getting an Instant Offer Real Estate Deal For Your Home

 Where can I get an instant offer?

-Less than 1% of home sellers used an iBuyer to sell their home in 2023, according to the National Association of Realtors®’ (NAR) 2023 Profile of Home Buyers and Sellers. iBuying activity has declined over the last couple of years due to the cooling real estate market and the exit of Redfin and Zillow from the iBuying sector.
+Less than 1% of home sellers used an iBuyer to sell their home in 2024, according to the NAR’s 2024 Home Buyers and Sellers Generational Trends Report. iBuying activity has declined over the past couple of years due to the cooling real estate market and the exit of Redfin and Zillow from the iBuying sector.

 iBuyers don’t serve every market; they tend to make instant offers in areas where homes are similar, such as tract home neighborhoods.
-This is because similar properties make it easier for them to predict market value and generate offers quickly.
+Similar properties make it easier for them to predict market value and generate offers quickly.

 Thinking about selling to an iBuyer?